Skip to main content Skip to main navigation

 Scope and Contents

-Contains correspondence (includes Morris Schappes), clippings about Lemlich, a file on her death and commemoration that includes several issuesof Jewish Currents, photocipies of a 1916 diary and of a diary from a 1961 trip to the Soviet Union, notebooks, several topical files, including one on the Meat Boycott of 1935, Yiddish language clippings, a few brief writings by Lemlich, union membership cards and other memorabilia, including two buttons featuring Lemlich, and throughout, printed ephemera from the Emma Lazarus Clubs.
-There is also one linear foot of photographs, principally of Lemlich and her family, as well as a few images from public events, some apparently dating to the 19th century, that comprise boxes 3-4 of the collection.
+The Clara Lemlich Papers (dated 1909-1992) contain correspondence, including with Morris Schappes; clippings about Lemlich; a file on her death and commemoration including several issues of Jewish Currents; photocopies of a 1916 diary written in Russian and of a diary from a trip to the Soviet Union; notebooks; several topical files, including one on the Meat Boycott of 1935; Yiddish language clippings; a few brief writings by Lemlich; union membership cards; and memorabilia including two buttons featuring Lemlich and printed ephemera from the Emma Lazarus Clubs.
+The collection also includes photographs, principally of Lemlich and her family; and a few images from public events, some apparently dating to the 19th century.

 Conditions Governing Access